W4D3/prototypes/python/in_network_checker/README.md

-# Cigna In Network Checker
+# In Network Checker

-This demo uses the PokitDok eligibility API to check if an input NPI is in or out of network for a given Cigna member's plan information.
+This demo uses the PokitDok eligibility API to check if an input NPI is in or out of network for a given member's plan information.
+This version is configured ONLY to check for members of Cigna.

 First, set up your environment:
 ```